prawnzyy/tp/docs/DeveloperGuide.md

    Use case ends.

 #### Extensions
-- 2a.
+- 1a.
 The specified recipe does not exist
+  - [Ba]king [Br]ead shows an error message
+- 1b.
+The specified recipe UUID inputted is less than 1
   - [Ba]king [Br]ead shows an error message

 #### Use case: List all recipes